Dhanidayo/Dhanidayo/README.md

 - 👋 Hi, I’m @Dhanidayo
 - 👀 I’m interested in ReactJs, NodeJs, .Net/C#
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently sharpening both my frontend development and backend development skills
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on exciting frontend and backend projects
-- 📫 How to reach me ...
+- 📫 You can reach me on Twitter @dhanip_sarah or gmail: dhanidayo@gmail.com

 <!---
 Dhanidayo/Dhanidayo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.